 Βοοκ Μαρ FRONT COVER CONTENTS OF YOUR BOOK COVER AND INSIDE COVERS You may choose to wrap your book in a paper jacket.
 Think creatively about materials.
 HALF-TITLE PAGE INSIDE COVER HALF-TITLE PAGE This is the first page of the actual book.
 It can be blank, or it can contain an element from the cover or from the full title page.
 If you are screen-printing your cover, consider screen-printing this page as well.
 (1 page) TITLE PAGE TITLE PAGE This is the first full spread inside your book.
-(FULL SPREAD) It should include your title, your name as editor and designer, the year of publication, and the name of this course, and credit to the Wikipedia.
-(2 pages / 1 spread) TABLE OF CONTENTS TABLE OF CONTENTS (OPTIONAL) (FULL SPREAD) This provides a map to the interior of your book.
+It (FULL SPREAD) should include your title, your name as editor and designer, the year of publication, and the name of this course.
+(2 pages / 1 spread) TABLE OF CONTENTS TABLE OF CONTENTS (OPTIONAL) This provides a map to the interior of (FULL SPREAD) your book.
 It could be simple or quite complex.
 (2 pages / 1 spread) MAIN CONTENT OF BOOK (10 pages / 5 spreads) COLOPHON (OPTIONAL) Some books have a colophon at the back, which describes the typefaces used and the paper or printing method.
-(1 page) MAIN CONTENT ОГ ВООК COLOPHON INSIDE BACK COVER BACK COVER
+(1 page) MAIN CONTENT ог воок COLOPHON INSIDE BACK COVER BACK COVER